Finding Community Acceptance Through Pumpkins

 This story is especially important to me because I believe it is through hosting training events at my home that people have become close to me.

 We have even formed a group and are also raising tree seedlings for sale from my land.
-All this acceptance from my neighbours makes me live at ease.
+All this acceptance from my neighbors makes me live at ease.